-Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? regardless of location v. any structure with gaps around roof structures such as flashing, ridge tiles, facia and soffit boards within 200m of woodland or water vi.
-Structures where there is known current or historic bat use 9.
-Energy and Sustainability Assessment Warrington Local Plan Core Strategy July 2014 Policy CS1- Overall Spatial Strategy - Delivering Sustainable Development Major applications and all applications for renewable energy production.
-In the case of all new, major developments, measures to reduce carbon emissions and adapt to the effects of climate change including contributing to the reduction in carbon dioxide emissions; ensuring and ability to adapt to future changes to national targets for carbon dioxide; and identifying and applying measures to mitigate and adapt to environmental, social and economic impacts of climate change.
-In the case of all new renewable energy production facilities, information regarding how the local environment will be protected.
-10. Equality and Diversity Impact Statement Warrington Local Plan Core Strategy July 2014 Policy CS1- Overall Spatial Strategy - Delivering Sustainable Development All applications that relate to physical changes to places of employment including community facilities and public buildings where a Design and Access Statement is not required.
+Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? systems that would use or generate renewable or other forms of low carbon energy.
+In these locations all development will be required to establish, or connect to an existing, decentralised energy network unless this is shown not to be feasible or viable, in which case evidence will be required to demonstrate how the development will; a. make provision to enable future connectively in terms of site layout, heating design and site-wide infrastructure design; and b. ensure that at least 10% of their energy needs can be met from renewable and/or other low carbon energy source(s).
+11. Equality and Diversity Impact Statement Equality Act 2010 All applications that relate to physical changes to places of employment including community facilities and public buildings where a Design and Access Statement is not required.
 Evidence that there is adequate access for the less mobile or those with sensory impairment, and adequate adaptability to ensure inclusive design standards for all other buildings.

-Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required?
-11. Environmental Impact Assessment (EIA) National Planning Policy Framework Environmental Impact Assessment) (England and Wales) Regulations 2017 All applications over 0.5ha in size will be screened by the Local Planning Authority to determine whether an Environmental Statement is required.
+12. Environmental Impact Assessment (EIA) National Planning Policy Framework Environmental Impact Assessment) (England and Wales) Regulations 2017 All applications over 0.5ha in size will be screened by the Local Planning Authority to determine whether an Environmental Statement is required.
 This screening can be requested prior to an application being submitted.
-Developments that are likely to have a significant effect on the environment by virtue of their nature, size and location and are listed under Schedule 1 of the EIA Regulations.
-Those included in Schedule 2 of the EIA Regulations may also require an EIA if the development exceeds the relevant thresholds and is considered to have significant effects on the environment.
-Prior to the submission of an application requiring an EIA, it is advised that you write to us to request a scoping opinion to identify the issues that the document will need to include.
-The request should include as much information as possible, but as a minimum you should include ; A location plan sufficient to identify the land; a brief description of the nature and purpose of the development, including its location and technical capacity; an explanation of the likely significant effects of the development on the environment; and such other information you may wish to provide.
-12. Fire Statement PPG Fire safety and high-rise residential buildings Any application (excluding outline apps) that would result in two or more dwellings or educational accommodation and Fire statements must be submitted on a form published by the Secretary of State (or a form to similar effect) contain the particulars specified or referred to in the form, which includes information about (not exhaustive list):
+Developments that are likely to have a significant Prior to the submission of an application requiring an EIA, it is advised that you write to us to request a scoping opinion to identify the issues that the document will need to include.
+The request should include as much information as possible, but as a minimum you should include; • A location plan sufficient to identify the land; • a brief description of the nature and purpose of the development, including its location and technical capacity; • an explanation of the likely significant effects of the development on the environment; and • such other information you may wish to provide.